Fays are a class of immortal shapeshifters. They are not a species or race; their shapeshifting lets them move from one species to another freely.

 Part of the truth behind the idea of fays as ghosts is that common fays are not dead, but they have died.
 They are the appointed afterlives of animal souls that are almost, but not quite, as spiritually advanced as humans.

-These animal souls largely come from extinct species of hominids and from species of magical primates.
+Many of these animal souls come from extinct species of hominids and from species of magical primates.
 It turns out that the primate order is prone to developing species with magical talent, and there is nothing like magical talent for putting a premium on evolving intelligence: you get so much more out of magic if you use it intelligently.
-The result is that many fays trace back to magical lemurs, pottos, and bushbabies.
+The result is that many fays trace back to magical lemurs, pottos, monkeys, and bushbabies.

 In their proper afterlife, these animal souls are not merely incarnate, they are irrevocably and essentially embodied, a third thing that is not a soul in a body but soul and body simultaneously.
 These are resurrection bodies, after all.
 This unbreakable link between soul and body is why they are immortal, why they are natural shapeshifters, and why they have the capacity for magic.